 Plus, you gotta start somewhere!

 Do your products contain nuts?

-Yes, some do contain nuts - peanuts to be specific.
+Yes, some do contain nuts (mainly almonds).
 Everything is made in the same kitchen meaning there may be traces of nuts in products that wouldn’t normally contain them.

 Are there any preservatives or additives?